Irene Abrigo: Contemporary Music & Premieres

+Irene Abrigo collaborated with Italian composer Ezio Bosso.
+First met in 2007, she toured as concertmaster of his Ensemble Buxus Consort and performed in piano trio with cellist Relja Lukic and Bosso at the piano.
+In December 2025, she appeared on the Rai 3 television programme Via Dei Matti n.0, alongside Stefano Bollani and Alessio Bertallot, to present a crossover project dedicated to Bosso.

+Historical performance

+Alongside her commitment to contemporary music, Abrigo is also engaged in historically informed performance practice, regularly taking lessons with the conductor and violinist Enrico Onofri and performing on a rare Baroque violin by Jacobus Stainer.

 Social engagement & Artistic Director

 Abrigo is the artistic director of POURQUOIPAS, a non-profit association organizing concerts, masterclasses and projects with social commitments, which she founded in 2015 with the Swiss violinist Madeleine-Murray-Robertson.
 With POURQUOIPAS she created in 2017 for Pully Sound Sound Festival an educational experience titled "Niccolò Paganini: the mystery": a one-hour itinerary discovering truth and mysteries of the composer's life, that ended with a final concert.

 In February 2021 POURQUOIPAS launched the crowdfunding campaign in support of the violinist Corinne Chapelle, affected by a rare form of cancer.
 The campaign raised +200.000 Euro in three weeks, involving dozen of Classical Music Stars (Nicola Benedetti, Renaud Capucon, Vilde Frang, Steven Isserlis, Igudesman and Joo, Corina Belcea..) and many International Newspaper, Radio and Media (The Times, Radio France, Le Figaro, The Strad, The Violin Channel...).
 Tragically, Corinne Chapelle died five weeks later, after an intensive care in Germany.

 Abrigo launched in July 2021 the Lucignano Music Festival, a chamber music festival in Tuscany, Italy.

 In 2023 Irene launched the ITALIAN SWISS MUSIC SOCIETY in collaboration with the Institute of Culture and Consulate of Italy in Zürich, a new concert serie celebrating the Italian excellence in Switzerland and promoting an artistic exchange between the two cultures.